 A third finger.
 “Three.
 We grab the hostage and take him out of the equation.
 We get the kid out of danger.
 Jager will adapt, he’ll just attack the Scorpions out of retribution instead.”

-“Fine, fine!”
-Laura says.
+“Fine, fine,” Laura says.
 “But just so you know, we don’t think it’s a kidnapping at all.
 We think the boy’s mother coordinated it and has other ideas about today’s outcome.
 And if we run in there and take Dexter, we may never find out what the real story is.”

 Kiera stares at her.
 “His mother had him kidnapped?”